user1342/DroidDetective/README.md

 ```
 python DroidDetective.py myAndroidApp.apk
 ```
-If a ```apk_malware.model``` file is not present, then the tooling will first train the model and will require a training set of APKs in both the ```malware``` and ```normal``` folder.
+If an ```apk_malware.model``` file is not present, then the tooling will first train the model and will require a training set of APKs in both a folder at the root of the project called ```malware``` and another called ```normal```.
 Once run successfully a result will be printed onto the CLI on if the model has identified the APK to be malicious or benign.
 An example of this output can be seen below:

 ```
 >> Analysed file 'com.android.camera2.apk', identified as not malware.